NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 With the option ``--allow-borderline-data``, ``sfs`` is able to do a better job at resolving the terrain in areas where the the illumination is weak and there are many shadows.
+It works by not letting the blending weights decay to 0 at the light-shadow boundary, as is usually the case when ``--blending-dist`` is used.

-In the example in :numref:`sfs_borderline_fig`, in some input images the top terrain portion was lit, and in some the bottom portion.
+In the example in
+:numref:`sfs_borderline_fig`, in some input images the top terrain portion was lit, and in some the bottom portion.
 With this option, as it can be seen, the blur in the transition zone is removed.
 The craters are still too shallow, but that is a known issue with weak illumination, and something to to be addressed at a future time.

-Another parameter which can strongly affect the behavior close to shadows is ``--blending-dist``.
-It should be set to 10 or so.
+The value of ``--blending-dist`` should be set to 10 or so.
 A smaller value may result in seams.

 The tool ``sfs_blend`` tool (:numref:`sfs_blend`) can be used to tune the areas in permanent shadow after doing SfS.